DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_intro.md

 Indian society is presented to us.

-The ubiquitous nature of technology often blurs the lines, in some cases completely rewrite, society’s popular social norms.
+The ubiquitous nature of technology often blurs the lines, in some cases completely rewrite, society's popular social norms.
 This holds true in online courtship.
-The emergence of online courtship has gained attention from media as well as new sociological and behavioral studies examining humans’ participation and practices in mixed mode relationships (relationships that begin online with the expectation of an intimate offline encounter).
+The emergence of online courtship has gained attention from media as well as new sociological and behavioral studies examining humans' participation and practices in mixed mode relationships (relationships that begin online with the expectation of an intimate offline encounter).
 This section consists of case studies examining the social and legal boundaries that helped shape the business of personal